Robust estimation on a parametric model via testing: Introduction

-We organize this paper as follows.
-We begin with a glimpse of the results in Section~2.
-We then present a procedure and its associated theoretical results to deal with models parametrized by an unidimensional parameter in Section~3.
-We evaluate its performance in practice by carrying out numerical simulations in Section~4.
-We work with models parametrized by a multidimensional parameter in Sections~5 and~6.
-The proofs are postponed to Section~6.
-Some technical results about the practical implementation of our procedure devoted to the multidimensional models are delayed to Section~7.
+For the sake of clarity, we start by considering models parametrized by a one-dimensional parameter.
+In Section~\ref{SectionEstimationDim1}, we present our procedure and the associated theoretical results.
+We evaluate its performance in practice by carrying out numerical simulations in the next section.
+We study the multi-dimensional case in Section~\ref{SectionEstimationDimQuel}.
+We postpone the main proofs to Section~\ref{SectionProofs} except the one of Theorem~\ref{54515215415152151514} which is quite technical and deferred to the \hyperref[SectionAnnexe1]{Appendix}.